Chenyc666/Food-Order-Project/README.md

 # Main.java

-This is a main class that simulate
+This is a main class that simulate a people who are ordering food from a machine